gliboc/eww/README.md

 But the paper [@fischer1985impossibility] discouraged me from doing so.

-So I decided to resort to Erlang builtin's monitors and supervisors, that allow to report problems that occurred in synchronous communications, and react accordingly.
-Though I will try to implement a self-stabilizing algorithm to make sure there is always a supervisor up and running.
+So I decided to resort to Erlang's supervisor model, that allow to report problems that occurred in synchronous communications, and react accordingly.

-I wanted to try an asynchronous solution because I dislike having to duplicate communications to send acknowledgement and I thought it would lead to faster communications in the network.
+I wanted to try an asynchronous solution because I dislike having to duplicate communications to send acknowledgements and I thought it would lead to faster communications in the network.